Monday, June 27, 2011

 Gluten Free Cookies made with Coconut Flour

-These simple coconut flour cookies are easy to make, soft and chewy , and of course gluten free.
+These simple coconut flour cookies are easy to make, soft and chewy , and of course gluten free and grain free.
 I love using coconut flour for baking.
 It has an interesting taste that is rich. moist, and creamy.
-It is also very high in fiber and has five times the fiber of brown rice flour.
+It is also very high in fiber having five times the fiber of brown rice flour.
 Fiber makes snacks more satisfying and filling and keeps our system moving.
-I also used palm sugar which is lower on the glycemic scale than regular sugar and lower in carbs.
+I also used palm sugar which is lower on the glycemic index than regular sugar and is also lower in carbs.

 In addition, coconut flour has other benefits.
 An article in Natural News stated, " Coconut flour also contains healthy fats that are antiviral, antimicrobial, and antifungal.
 As an added bonus, medium chain triglycerides have also been shown to boost the metabolism."

-So, if you have never tried coconut flour, its very easy to work with and can be easily purchased at any health food store.
+So, if you have never tried coconut flour, its very easy to work with and can be easily purchased at any health food store or even Trader Joe's.

 I don't bake cookies often, but when I do, coconut flour is often my flour of choice.